MGIC: Multigrid-in-Channels Neural Network Architectures: Experiments

 \subsection{Coarse channels representation}

 Our method aims to reduce parameters by introducing a hierarchical representation of the network's channels, and traverse this hierarchy in the forward pass.
 In this experiment we wish to quantify the effectiveness of our channel down and up sampling mechanism.
-Specifically, we wish to measure how well we can encode feature maps on the coarsest grid.
+Specifically, we wish to measure how well we can encode feature maps on the coarsest grid, where fully coupled convolutions are applied, using the transfer operators $R$ and $P$ only.
 To do so, we sample $1,024$ images from ImageNet, and extract their feature maps from the first convolutional layer of a pre-trained ResNet-50, containing 64 channels.
 Then, we encode and decode the feature maps using the restriction and prolongation operators, respectively.
 To study the transfer operators in isolation, we remove the CNN blocks and long skip connections in Fig. \ref{fig:MG-in-channels} from the MGIC-block.
+This experiment disentangles the concept of coarse channel representation used in MGIC from the actual CNN-block that is used in the other experiments that we show in this paper.
 We experiment with several values of the group size parameter $s_g$ and present the mean squared error of the feature maps reconstruction in Tab. \ref{tab:mse}.
 The original feature maps and their reconstructions in Fig. \ref{fig:reconstruction}.
 According to this experiment, our method is capable of faithfully representing the original channel space (obtaining low MSE values), even when it operates on a low parameters and FLOPs budget (the values of $s_g$ and $s_c$ are small compared to 64 channels).
-Obviously, as we use a larger group size, the approximation improves, but not dramatically---it is only a factor of about 2 in the MSE between $s_g=32$ and $s_g=4$.
+Obviously, as we use a larger group size, the approximation improves, but not dramatically---it is only a factor of about 2x in the MSE between $s_g=32$ and $s_g=4$.